pubnub/c-sharp/csharp.net/README.md

-# PubNub 3.5 for C Sharp (C#)
+# PubNub 3.6 for C Sharp (C#)
 ## Supporting .net 3.5, 4.0, and 4.5

-Open 3.5/PubNub-Messaging/PubNub-Messaging.sln, and the example files Pubnub_Example.cs and PubnubMultiChannel.cs should demonstrate all functionality, asyncronously using delegates.
+Open PubNub-Messaging/PubNub-Messaging.csproj, and the example file PubnubExample.cs should demonstrate all functionality, asyncronously using delegates.
 You can also view and inspect the tests for additional insight.

 NuGet usage and example screencast is also available here: https://vimeo.com/pubnub/videos/search:.net/sort:date/format:detail